From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Conclusion

 Reflecting on the findings, we draw two key insights for future work: improving regression bug repair and leveraging additional context in APR.
 First, our study suggests that exposing models to how past code changes introduced a regression provides valuable cues for understanding root causes and generating correct fixes.
-This highlights a new opportunity to guide general-purpose LLMs in identifying regression patterns and applying suitable repairs.
-Second, building on recent advances in LLMs, future APR research may benefit from systematically mining and integrating additional context, such as software evolution, into model training.
-In this direction, fine-tuning LLMs on regression-specific datasets presents a promising avenue for enhancing their ability to understand and fix regression errors.
+This highlights a new opportunity to guide general-purpose LLMs in identifying regression patterns and applying suitable repairs. \firstrevision{However, our analysis also reveals that even with BIC context, certain regression bugs, such as Remote bugs and those requiring library-specific knowledge, remain difficult to repair, suggesting that BIC information alone is not sufficient and must be complemented with domain-specific or cross-component reasoning capabilities.} Second, building on recent advances in LLMs, future APR research may benefit from systematically mining and integrating additional context, such as software evolution, into model training. \firstrevision{In this direction, future fine-tuning-based approaches should incorporate test failure feedback and BIC context directly into the training process, rather than relying solely on static bug-fix patterns, enabling models to perform regression-aware repair while retaining the efficiency benefits of fine-tuning.}